 Employees don’t want a leader who holds back.
-They want to know the character of the person they choose to follow.
-Readers don’t want want a blogger who pontificates theory.
+They want to know the character of the person leading their company.
+Readers don’t want a blogger who pontificates theory.
 They want someone who shares the stories of real life and can identify with what they are going through.
 My kids don’t want to look back in 20 years and read about a dad who portrays himself as having mastered the art of living an integrated life.
-They will cherish the stories of how I fought, day in and day out, to do everything in my power to be the best dad I could be.
+I hope and trust they will cherish the stories of how I fought, day in and day out, to do everything in my power to be the best dad I could be.

 As you can see, my wheels are turning.
 This mastermind event has forced me to do some soul searching.
 Realizations like these have the potential to transform a life.
 Now it’s time to put the lessons learned into action.